Bishop Ullathorne Catholic School Governors

 Robert Ridley - Chair of Governing Body and Holy Cross MAC Foundation Director

-Rob has 23 years’ experience working within the Financial Services industry for a number of large corporate institutions.
+Rob has 23 years of experience working within the Financial Services industry for a number of large corporate institutions.
 He has a Diploma in Business Analysis and is a Prince2 Practitioner.
-He has managed the delivery of high profile projects ranging from organisational change initiatives through to complex IT implementations for banks within the UK and Ireland.
+He has managed the delivery of high profile projects ranging from organisational change initiatives to complex IT implementations for Banks within the UK and Ireland.
 He is now responsible for developing new business opportunities within this sector.

 Rob has been a school Governor for 16 years and has experience both at a primary and secondary level.
-He was appointed Foundation Governor of St Anne’s Catholic Primary school in 2002 and supported the school through the transition from being Inadequate to a Good by Ofsted.
-Rob was appointed Chair of the Governing Body until he left in 2013.
-Rob was appointed as a Foundation Governor of Bishop Ullathorne and became Chair in 2015.
-He has had experience of several Ofsted inspections with both schools and is well positioned to support schools to shape and secure the future of Catholic education within the Holy Cross MAC
+He was appointed Foundation Governor of St Anne’s Catholic Primary school in 2002 then appointed Chair of the Governing Body until 2012.
+Rob was appointed as a Foundation Governor of Bishop Ullathorne Catholic School and has been the Chair of Governor's since 2015.

 Chris Billings - Headteacher